Native Video Ad

 Outstream ads display video within a MediaView.

-To configure the control UI for Outstream, refer to the guide on GFPVideoOptions's viewType.
-If you want to create a custom control UI per media, check the useCustomControlView guide.
+To configure the control UI for Outstream, refer to the GFPVideoOptions viewType guide.
+If you want to build a custom control UI per publisher, refer to the useCustomControlView guide.

 Outstream API